 Are you interested in the ancient world of Greece and Rome?
 You can study the history and literature and archaeology of Greece and Rome here in UCD School of Classics.

-The first year of the Greek and Roman Civilisation programme consists of 4 introductory courses, to give you an overview of classical antiquity.
-They are
+The first year of the Greek and Roman Civilisation programme consists of introductory modules, to give you an overview of classical antiquity.
+They are:

 There is also the opportunity to take the study tour module, where you go to Greece for two weeks and have a guided tour to a whole series of ancient sites and museums and another module where you write your own thesis on a topic of your own choice, but guided by a specialist in the field.